UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 http://www.sublimetext.com/

+(Use version 3, even though it's "beta")

 Why No IDE?
 -----------

 I am often asked this question.

 An IDE does not give you much that you can't get with a good editor plus a good interpreter.

 An IDE often weighs a great deal

 Setting up IDEs to work with different projects can be challenging and time-consuming.

 Particularly when you are first learning, you don't want too much done for you.